 Why Develop A Sacred Reading Practice?

-Now, this is just a list of how I've benefited from reading sacred texts, but I am sure there are many more.
-Before we discuss how to develop a sacred reading practice, let's talk about how to choose a sacred text.
+This is just a short list of how from reading sacred texts can benefit you, but I am sure there are many more.
+Now, let’s discuss how to develop a sacred reading practice.

 First, there are different types of spiritual texts.
 For a long time I've simply just studied the Bible.
 However, there are other sources of spiritual readings that are considered to be sacred or spiritual.